-In their view, the fact that entities collect updated credit risk information that is routinely obtained and monitored to assess for a significant increase in credit risk preclude the entity to estimate expected credit losses on a collective basis.
+In supervisors' view, the fact that entities collect updated credit risk information that is routinely obtained and monitored to assess for a significant increase in credit risk preclude the entity to estimate expected credit losses on a collective basis.

+We note that by collective measurement we mean using parameters which are derived from portfolio observations such as PD and LGD.
 From a practical point of view, financial assets in Stage 1 represent the vast majority of financial institutions' exposures.
 A cost-benefit analysis of calculating the expected credit losses individually for financial assets in Stage 1 would be negative: